 When someone stops smoking, their risk of developing smoking-related health problems and diseases will not disappear overnight, but it will decrease with time.
 The longer they’ve smoked, and the more cigarettes they smoke during that time, the bigger their risks.
 This is why it’s so important for a smoker to quit smoking as soon as possible.
 After the first few days of someone quitting cigarettes, their exposure to toxicants is greatly reduced and within three to six months they may notice a decrease in their coughing and shortness of breath.

 The best choice a smoker can make is to stop smoking altogether but, unfortunately, not everyone who smokes makes that choice.
 In recent years, alternative products to cigarettes, for those who continue using tobacco or nicotine products, have been developed.
 Choosing to use these products is better than continuing to smoke because they do not burn tobacco, though it is important for each product to be scientifically verified to determine exactly how much better they really are compared to cigarettes.
-Here, we’ll describe some of the data collected on changes smokers may observe in their body as a result of switching to Platform 1, our leading heated tobacco product (HTP).
-Before getting into the details of the studies, we need to emphasize that smoke-free alternatives, al - though potentially less harmful, contain tobacco or nicotine, and as such they are not risk-free.
+Here, we’ll describe some of the data collected on changes smokers may observe in their body as a result of switching to the Tobacco Heating System (THS), our leading heated tobacco product (HTP).
+Before getting into the details of the studies, we need to emphasize that smoke-free alternatives, although potentially less harmful, contain tobacco or nicotine, and as such they are not risk-free.

-Within days after switching from cigarettes to Platform 1, the body is exposed to lower levels of CO.
-Platform 1 produces on average 98% less CO compared to cigarettes.
-In PMI clinical studies by Luedicke et al. and by Haziza et al., those participants who switched from cigarettes to Platform 1 saw a significant drop of CO levels measured in the blood after just 24 hours of switching.
+Within days after switching from cigarettes to THS, the body is exposed to lower levels of CO.
+THS produces on average 98% less CO compared to cigarettes.
+In PMI clinical studies by Lüdicke et al. and by Haziza et al., those participants who switched from cigarettes to THS saw a significant drop of CO levels measured in the blood after just 24 hours of switching.
 That reduction was almost the same as the reduction observed for those who quit smoking.

 Lung function naturally declines gradually as we age, but smoking accelerates this process.
 With time, the toxicants in smoke can damage the lungs to the point where they can’t stretch properly.
 The lungs can become inflamed and as a result, less air flows into and from the lungs.
 Quitting smoking can reduce the rate of decline compared to continued smoking.
 One measure of lung function is the FEV1 test or forced expiratory volume test.
 It calculates how much air a person can exhale in one second.